 Ever since learning about the fatal maternal mortality rates for Black women and birthing folks in America, I knew I wanted to fight for better outcomes.
 If high-profile celebrities like Beyoncé and Serena Williams are not immune to racial injustice within our healthcare systems, what about poor, working class, marginalized, incarcerated, undocumented and immigrant women who may not have access to those resources?
 These services are vital for marginalized people in America, who experience racial discrimination, xenophobia, obstetric violence and maternal death at much higher rates and have statistically been shown to have worse birthing outcomes.

 Right now, I am pursuing my undergraduate degree at Duke University.
-As a result of the reproductive justice work I have done as a doula in my community, I am now looking to pursue my Masters in Social Work (MSW) so that I can become a perinatal social worker.
-Perinatal social workers “work with families to assess their strengths and challenges as they approach child-bearing; ameliorate the effects of psychosocial and medical challenges by working directly with the family, while also assisting them to access long term supportive services and advocacy.”
-This is especially crucial for BIPOC birthing people that are dying at disproportionate rates.
+As a result of the reproductive justice work I have done as a doula in my community, I am now looking to pursue BS in Midwifery so that I can be on the frontlines, fighting for better outcomes for Black, Indigenous and People of Color.

 Your donations help me get one step closer to my goal.
 Thank you for supporting me on this journey—I appreciate each and every one of you.

 - Al Romanowski